Egypt: Medieval Egypt (641–1517)

-The Byzantines regained control of Egypt after a brief Sasanid Persian invasion early in the 7th century, until 639–42, when the country was conquered by Arab Muslim forces under Amr ibn al-As.
+The Byzantines regained control of Egypt after a brief Sasanid Persian invasion early in the 7th century, until 639–42, when the country was conquered by Arab Muslim forces under Amr ibn al-As during the Early Muslim conquests.
 The Arabs defeated the Byzantine armies, bringing Islam to Egypt.
 Alexandria briefly returned to Byzantine control in 645 but fell again to the Arabs in 646.
 In 654, an invasion fleet sent by Constans II was repulsed.
 The Arabs founded Fustat, later replaced by Cairo in 969.

 Under the Abbasid caliphate, Egypt was governed through deputies residing in Baghdad.
 Revolts occurred frequently, including the Egyptian revolt of 828 and the uprising of 831 when Copts joined Muslims against the government.
 Semi-independent dynasties arose, including the Tulunid dynasty (868–905) and Ikhshidid dynasty (935–969), which maintained Abbasid allegiance while exercising local authority.

 The Fatimid Caliphate ruled Egypt from the 10th century, with Cairo as their capital.
 After the Fatimids, the Ayyubid dynasty governed until 1250, when the Mamluks, a military caste of Turco-Circassian origin, took control.
 The Mamluks ruled Egypt for the next three centuries and maintained control over parts of the Levant.
 By the late 13th century, Egypt linked trade routes connecting the Red Sea with India, Malaya, and the East Indies.
 The mid-14th century Black Death killed about 40% of Egypt's population.